mousefad/urchinware-2/README.md

 1. Install your OS on the device where you want to run this project.
 The Nottinghack Urchin runs on a RPi 3 running Raspbian GNU/Linux 12 (bookworm) [lite/minimal image].
-Some packaged over the base install should be installed:
+Some packages over the base install should be installed:
     - `sox`
     - `espeak`
     - `espeak-ng`